atalabattula/npmprojects/projects/my-library/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Note: It is a basic version of a simple button, currently customization is not enabled, we can use this button for different event handlers but we can't do styling for this button.